 - Tomato Paste

 - Creole Seasoning: I don’t add salt or pepper to this because the creole seasoning covers both.
-We like to use Slap Ya Mama Cajun Seasoning.
+We like to use our easy homemade Cajun Seasoning, but store bought works too!

 - Red Pepper Flakes: Add more if you like it hot and spicy!